Understanding Hyperthyroidism

 An experienced Endocrinologist can provide you with the specialised care that certain patients require.
 Several of the following methods will typically be used to get an accurate diagnosis.

-The diagnostic process usually starts with a thorough medical history and physical exam, where doctors look for common signs like an enlarged thyroid gland or a tremour of the fingers.
+The diagnostic process usually starts with a thorough medical history and physical exam, where an Endocrine Specialist in Singapore looks for common signs like an enlarged thyroid gland or a tremour of the fingers.

 - Blood Tests: These are essential for measuring levels of thyroid hormones.
 Elevated levels of T4 and T3, along with decreased thyroid-stimulating hormone levels, can confirm hyperthyroidism.